 - You should get to know the area you are going to and what you can do there:

 Replace ‘The formal legal description of zoning boundaries can be found under ‘Schedule 1, Amalgamated Great Barrier Reef Section – descriptions of Zones and Areas’ of the Great Barrier Reef Marine Park Zoning Plan 2003.

 - Where can I get information about zoning?

-- Zoning maps and an introductory guide explaining zoning and responsible reef practices are available free of charge from bait and tackle shops, Community Access Points, the Queensland Parks and Wildlife Service and by contacting the Great Barrier Reef Marine Park Authority on 1800 990 177.
+- Zoning maps and an introductory guide explaining zoning and responsible reef practices are available free of charge from bait and tackle shops, visitor information centres, the Queensland Parks and Wildlife Service and by contacting the Great Barrier Reef Marine Park Authority on free call 1800 990 177.

 - Can I travel through a Green Zone with fish onboard?

 - Travelling through a Marine National Park (Green) Zone with fish onboard is allowed, provided the fish were caught outside the Green Zone.
 Anyone (except unattached dories*) can enter a Marine National Park (Green) Zone and participate in activities such as swimming, snorkelling and sailing.